sr99622/Cayenue/README.md

 Use the ```python -m build``` command to build the Cayenue python package and upload with twine.
 The official instructions for this process can be found on the [Python web site](https://packaging.python.org/en/latest/tutorials/packaging-projects/).

-There are scripts for each operating system that will build the installers for Cayenue.
-The scripts are intended to be run on virtual machines and are designed to run on a freshly installed vm such that no configuration of the vm is required other than installation.

 Version control is critical in the update process and requires edits in several locations that should be coordinated carefully.
+The build scripts can be found in the Cayenue source tree at assets/scripts.

 <h3>cayenue</h3>

-  * pyproject.toml (Including the cayenue version <u>AND</u> the dependencies section)
+  * pyproject.toml (Including the cayenue version <u>AND</u> the dependencies section if applicable)
   * setup.py
   * main.py

 <h3>flatpak</h3>

-<i>Note that the flatpak YML configuration file uses the PyPi server location for the cayenue package, and needs to be updated for both x86 and aarch in addition to the XML file version designator.</i>
+<i>Note that the flatpak YML configuration file uses the PyPi server for python packages, some of which may need to be updated for both x86 and aarch in addition to the XML file version designator.</i>

   * io.github.sr99622.Cayenue.yml (cayenue whl from pypi)
   * io.github.sr99622.Cayenue.metainfo.xml (release version)